-In the previous sections, we analyzed the institutional design of disclosing the report card for a single patient to show that detailed information leads to higher healthcare expenditure.
+The previous sections analyze the institutional design of disclosing the report card for a single patient to show that detailed information drives higher healthcare expenditure.
 We now extend the analysis to consider multiple patient visits and, consequently, variations in the limited disclosure policy.
 For instance, the insurer issues the report card, highlighting the physician who successfully provided advanced treatment for all or a section of patients.